deferpanic/goweave/README.md

   I apologize for giving you the forks to stab your collective eyes out.

-  I think a good goal to have is to make it as proper go as possible.
+  I think a good gocutl to have is to make it as proper go as possible.
 Suggestions welcome.

 ## What is AOP !??